alsyundawy/dns-rpz-integration/README.md

+To read more about who mypdns.org is please have a look at [Our domains and why they are protected....](https://github.com/orgs/mypdns/teams/my-online-privacy/discussions/1)

 # Integrating RPZ sources into your DNS Server

 ### DNS RPZ intecrasation of mypdns.org online privacy list for Bind and PowerDNS Recursor